Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Introduction

 In Section~\ref{sec:darstellung}, we consider \emph{quasi-linear} GNEPs in which the cost functions of players are quasi-linear and the players' strategy spaces are quasi-polyhedral sets, that is, they admit a structure which allows the convexified private cost functions to be chosen linearly for fixed strategies of the other players.
-Similarly, the convexified strategy sets can be described by polyhedra whenever the rivals' strategies are fixed.
-Under these assumptions, we show in Theorem~\ref{theorem:darstellung} that minimizing the convexified NI-function over the original strategy space can be modeled as a standard (non-linear) optimization problem.
+Similarly, the convexified strategy sets can be described by polyhedra whenever the rivals' strategies are fixed. {By reformulating the $\hat{V}$ function of an associated convexified instance, we show in Theorem~\ref{theorem:darstellung} that a quasi-linear GNEP can be modeled as a standard (non-linear) optimization problem.
+The reformulation uses linear duality of the players' optimization problems and we note that this approach has been used before by Stein and Sudermann-Merx~\cite{stein2016cone} for the special case of linear GNEPs in which the cost functions and strategy sets can be described by linear functions in $x$. }

 In Section~\ref{sec: JoinCons}, we study \emph{jointly constrained} GNEPs which are also called GNEPs with \emph{shared constraints}.
 These games have the differentiating feature that the players' strategy sets are restricted via a shared feasible set $X\subseteq\R^k$.
 If $X$ is convex, one speaks of a jointly convex GNEP but we do not impose this on $X$ a priori.
 GNEPs with shared constraints have been extensively studied in the literature and in this regard we analyze the structure of original non-convex GNEPs $I$ (not even jointly constrained) for which the set of convexified instances $\mathcal{I}^\conv$ contains a \emph{jointly constrained} or even a \emph{jointly convex} instance.
 To this end, we introduce the new classes of \emph{$k$-restrictive-closed} and \emph{restrictive-closed} GNEPs for which we show that they completely characterize whether or not $\mathcal{I}^\conv$ contains a jointly constrained or a jointly convex instance, respectively.
 The property of ($k$-)restrictive-closedness is for example fulfilled for all $\{0,1\}^k$ jointly constrained instances $I$ and thus admits interesting applications.